vmware-tanzu/velero/site/content/docs/main/migration-case.md

     velero backup-location create bsl --provider aws --bucket velero-migration-demo --config region=us-east-2 --access-mode=ReadOnly
     ```

-    Make sure to configure the `BackupStorageLocations` as read-only
+    Its recommended that you configure the `BackupStorageLocations` as read-only
     by using the `--access-mode=ReadOnly` flag for `velero backup-location create`.
+This will make sure that the backup is not deleted from the object store by mistake during the restore.
 See `velero backup-location –help` for more information about the available flags for this command.

     ```
     velero snapshot-location create vsl --provider aws --config region=us-east-2